[This article was first published in May, 2022, and updated in May, 2025.]

 The Aurora ballpoint, unlike the others, clicks rather than twists to extend the tip, so it can quickly and easily be operated with one hand.
 The rollerball is another firm and satisfying snap cap that posts on the end of the pen with a good solid feeling.

-Because the body of the Ipsilon is acrylic resin, this is a lighter weight pen than the Waterman, Cross, or Pilot, but it is heavier than the Montblanc and has a more substantial profile, with a barrel that is similar in girth to the Waterman and Pilot but with an interesting slightly oversized cap section.
+Because the body of the Ipsilon is acrylic resin, this is a lighter weight pen than the Watermans or Pilots, but it is heavier than the Montblancs and has a more substantial profile, with a barrel that is similar in girth to the Waterman Expert and Pilot Metropolitan, but with an interesting slightly oversized cap section.

 Aurora pens are made in Italy and the company was founded in Turin in 1919, so it, too, has a long international legacy.
 But this brand has what its American distributor, Kenro Industries, describes as a "traditional-meets-modern approach [that] gives them a broad-ranging appeal."
 As Kenro puts it,